Seneliux/Ubuntu-server-bios-btrfs-luks-remote-unlock-other_server_software/README.md

+This is not finished!
+Server can be installed and works fine.
+Not finished LEMP, databases and other server software.
+Minecraft working :)

 # Ubuntu-server-bios-btrfs-luks-remote-unlock
 Ubuntu encrypted server,  BTRFS file system, BIOS firmware, luks 2 encryption.
 For security reason ALL users, including root, will be locked.
 One possibility to login to the server - specifying the correct user name and SSH key.